BlueSteelAUS/Towns-plus-plus/Towns++v14e2_readme.txt

 ===========================
 BlueSteel's Contributions
 ===========================
--> Changed Requirements for Smelter -> uses masonsbench not Anvil , requires 1 Wood , 2 Stone
--> Changed Requirements for Anvil -> uses Smelter not Masonsbench, same resources required -> Added Stone hammer to utilities production menu (Yes its still in Weapons too)
+-> Fixed some blocks that weren't walls into walls (IE: can no longer walk through.
+EG: Claystonebrick blocks) -> Changed Requirements for Smelter -> uses masonsbench not Anvil , requires 1 Wood , 2 Stone -> Changed Requirements for Anvil -> uses Smelter not Masonsbench, same resources required -> Added Stone hammer to utilities production menu (Yes its still in Weapons too)